Canvas App Performance: 10 Patterns That Actually Make a Difference

 Switch(Status, "New", Color.Blue, "In Progress", Color.Orange, ...)

-Pattern 10: Use the Performance Profiler
+Pattern 10: Use Monitor

 The problem: You are guessing where the bottleneck is.
 Stop guessing.